 Customer Lifetime Value (CLTV) refers to the value a customer brings to your business throughout his/her lifetime with you.
 This takes into account the first purchase the customer ever makes from your store up until the last one.

 CLTV is simply calculated by multiplying the Average Order Value (AOV), the number of repeat sales, and the average retention time.

 But that’s not all the math you need to do.
-You also need to understand that CLTV for different shoppers will be different.
+You also need to understand that Customer Lifetime Value for different shoppers will be different.
 That’s where you need to calculate the CLTV across different customer segments.
 More specifically – one-time customers, repeat customers, and loyal customers.

 Well, one-time customers are more often than not seasonal shoppers or discount hunters.
 These are customers that are simply enticed by the discount you offer or what’s trending in the market.

 So you might generate a sale worth $100 from them, but getting them to make another purchase could cost you as much!